FixPlanet/org/README.md

 - Exploration and failure will be part of the process
 - Solutions need to be community-led and community-controlled

+#### Rough selection criteria

+- Community impact: Who else is impacted?
+- Personal impact: Does this open up new opportunities?
+- Follow-up work; what can be built from this?
+- Open-source work?

 #### Application process

 1. Complete the typeform application